Glen Adams: 1950s to 1960s

+1970s

 Perry and The Upsetters toured the United Kingdom to capitalise on the success of Perry's hit "Return of Django" (and the less successful follow-up, "Live Injection"); returning to Jamaica in 1970.
 As part of The Upsetters, Adams backed The Wailers during their spell with Perry and Adams did much of the arranging and composed the song "Mr. Brown".
 The lyrics were inspired by a local tale about a duppy who was supposedly seen speeding around on a three-wheeled coffin with two "John Crows" (buzzards) on top, one of which would ask for "Mr. Brown".
 Adams was due to record the track himself but Perry suggested that the Wailers record it, with Peter Tosh and Adams adding spooky organ riffs.
 Adams regularly introduced this song at his concerts with the statement: "I wrote this song for Bob Marley".
 When The Wailers parted company with Perry in 1971 taking The Upsetter's rhythm section with them, Adams remained with Perry.
 During this period he had also started to split his time between Jamaica and the United States.
 In the United States he set up his own Capo record label and put together a new band, the Blue Grass Experience.
 He eventually moved to Brooklyn permanently in 1975, where he became more involved in producing and also worked for Brad Osbourne's Clocktower and Lloyd Barnes' Bullwackie labels and played with The Realistics band.

+Late 1970s to 1980s

+In the late 1970s, Adams expanded into R&B and rap production, working with hip hop artist T Ski Valley.

+Glen Adams Affair

+In 1980, Adams was leading his New York-based Glen Adams Affair.
+Brian Chin of Record World described the female vocal chanting on one of their songs "Just a Groove" as being similar to the female vocals of the group Skyy.
+They had success in the UK with "Just a Groove (Remix)" which peaked at no. 11 on the Record Mirror UK Disco chart on 3 January 1981.

+In 1984, a record "Saturday Night" which was credited to Glen Adams Affair featuring T. Ski Valley was released on Nunk 1008.
+In the UK it was released on Master Mix 12CHE 8409.
+Debuting on the Record Mirror Disco chart at no. 79 on 10 November, it peaked three weeks later at no. 63 on 24 November.

+Further activities

+Adams co-wrote and co-produced T Ski Valley's single "Valley Style" which was released on Capo 764 in 1983.
+It became a hit on the Record Mirror UK Disco 85 chart, peaking at no. 38 on 27 August.
+It spent a total of six weeks in the chart..